Plunket Shield: State Championship

 The format and the principal sponsor were changed in 2001–02 season.
 State Insurance (more commonly just called 'State') replaced Shell Oil.
 The competitions were renamed to reflect the new sponsor's name, so despite the fact that New Zealand does not have political 'states', the correct name for the first-class competition was the 'State Championship'.
 Each of the provincial teams played in a single round-robin series of four-day matches.
 There was a target of 112 overs in each day's play.
 After the round-robin the two highest-ranked teams played a five-day final.

 A List A 50-over competition known as the State Shield was run from late December to the end of January, culminating with a semi-final (second versus third) and final (the semi-final winner against the top qualifier) early in February.

 In 2006, a provincial Twenty20 competition was begun, and was played during February and early March.
 The top two sides qualified for the final.
 It was called the State Twenty20.

 Plunket Shield reinstated

 When State Insurance withdraw from their sponsorship, the Plunket Shield was reinstated for the 2009–10 season.
-New Zealand Cricket has stated that the naming rights are no longer for sale and that the name Plunket Shield will remain.
-The final has also been abolished, meaning that the champion of the competition will be determined by the points leader at the end of the double round robin.
+New Zealand Cricket stated that the naming rights were no longer for sale and that the competition would henceforth be known as the Plunket Shield.
+The final was abolished, meaning that the team with the most points at the end of the competition wins the title.